-The main product delivered by ESMF is the ESMF library that allows application developers to write programs based on the ESMF Fortran or C APIs.
-In addition to the programming library, ESMF distributions come with a small set of applications that are of general interest to the community.
-These applications utilize the ESMF library to implement features such as printing general information about the ESMF installation, or generating regrid weight files.
-The provided ESMF applications are intended to be used as standard command line tools.
+The main product delivered by ESMF is the ESMF library that allows application developers to write programs based on the ESMF API.
+In addition to the programming library, ESMF distributions come with a small set of command line tools (CLT) that are of general interest to the community.
+These CLTs utilize the ESMF library to implement features such as printing general information about the ESMF installation, or generating regrid weight files.
+The provided ESMF CLTs are intended to be used as standard command line tools.

-The bundled ESMF applications are built and installed during the usual ESMF installation process, which is described in detail in the ESMF User's Guide section "Building and Installing the ESMF".
-After installation, the applications will be located in the ESMF\APPSDIR directory, which can be found as a Makefile variable in the esmf.mk file.
+The bundled ESMF CLTs are built and installed during the usual ESMF installation process, which is described in detail in the ESMF User's Guide section "Building and Installing the ESMF".
+After installation, the CLTs will be located in the ESMF\APPSDIR directory, which can be found as a Makefile variable in the esmf.mk file.
 The esmf.mk file can be found in the ESMF\INSTALL\LIBDIR directory after a successful installation.
-The ESMF User's Guide discusses the esmf.mk mechanism to access the bundled applications in more detail in section "Using Bundled ESMF Applications".
+The ESMF User's Guide discusses the esmf.mk mechanism to access the bundled CLTs in more detail in section "Using Bundled ESMF Command Line Tools".

-Refer to the "Application" section of the ESMF Fortran reference manual for more information.
-In addition, each application supports the standard --help command line argument, providing a brief description of how to invoke the program.
+The following sections provide in-depth documentation of the bundled ESMF CLTs.
+In addition, each tool supports the standard --help command line argument, providing a brief description of how to invoke the program.